-The Forensic Innovation Centre (FIC) is an innovative and unique partnership with Hampshire Constabulary, through which students and academics from the University of Portsmouth can work alongside practitioners in all areas of police forensic science and associated service delivery.
+The Forensic Innovation Centre (FIC) is an innovative and unique partnership with Hampshire Constabulary, through which students and academics from the University of Portsmouth can work alongside practitioners in all areas of forensic investigative practice and associated service delivery.

 Our research and professional relationships inform the relevant taught courses at undergraduate and Master's levels.
-Students may, for example, learn to effectively assess forensic evidence at crime scenes through our collaborative teaching programmes, or work with police staff through internship opportunities and sandwich courses.
-Police staff have also taken up mentoring roles to students and honorary lectureship positions within the University through the FIC, while the university offers mentor training to these staff members.
+Through our collaborative teaching programmes students may, for example, learn to effectively assess and interpret evidence, learning accredited processes and how it fits with the broader investigative requirements.
+Students work alongside specialist practitioners through internship opportunities and placements on a sandwich course.
+Police experts have taken up mentoring roles, guiding students, and they have honorary lectureship positions within the University through the FIC, while the university offers mentor training to these staff members.

 The support from the staff has been amazing and very much helped me achieve my dream job as a Crime Scene Investigator.

 - Millie Buckland-Evers, BSc (Hons) Criminology and Forensic Studies 2017.
 Read more from Millie at the Faculty blog.

 Our partnership with Hampshire Constabulary has resulted a move to a more tactical research approach, looking at improving fingerprint development methods and trialling new techniques.
 As a result we have implemented a cutting edge finger mark development research facility which has been used as a case example in the Home Office Forensic Science Special Interest Group (Earwaker, Charlton and Bleay, 2015).
 The unit has a number of projects completed and on-going in finger mark development including work with other collaborators including Saxony Police Service in Germany.